Abstract watercolor painting featuring colorful blossoms in shades of pink, purple, blue, green, and yellow with dark branch-like lines intertwining.

 When Viktor Frankl entered a Nazi concentration camp during World War II, nearly every part of his former life was taken from him — his freedom, his work, his family, and the future he had imagined for himself.
 Amid profound suffering and loss, he became deeply curious about a question that would later shape his work:

-Why do some people maintain a sense of hope and meaning in unbearable circumstances, while others lose their footing entirely?
+In difficult circumstances, why do some people maintain a sense of hope and meaning, while others lose their footing entirely?

 What Frankl noticed was that even when people cannot control what happens to them, they can still retain some agency in how they relate to it, understand it, and carry it forward.
 Out of his question and observations, Frankl developed a therapeutic approach centered around meaning-making.